cloudposse/terraform-aws-components/modules/spacelift/README.md

 atmos terraform apply spaces -s root-gbl-spacelift
 ```

-In the Spacelift UI, you should see each Space (https://example.app.spacelift.io/spaces) and each policy (https://example.app.spacelift.io/policies).
+In the Spacelift UI, you should see each Space and each policy.

 Next, deploy the `root` `admin-stack` with the following:
 ```bash